Skip to main content

 Building on its mission to share the greatest number of works with the most diverse range of audiences possible and on its experience at regional, national and international level, the Centre Pompidou has designed this new space to be a shared and open venue for hosting rich, multidisciplinary and inclusive programmes in close collaboration with local players.

-Made possible by its partnership with the Ile-de-France Region, the Essonne department, the Paris-Saclay agglomeration community and the town of Massy, with the support of the State, the Centre Pompidou’s future Ile-de-France centre will open in 2026 in Massy.
+Made possible by its partnership with the Ile-de-France Region, the Essonne department, the Paris-Saclay agglomeration community and the town of Massy, with the support of the State, the Centre Pompidou’s future Ile-de-France centre will open in autumn 2026 in Massy.

 New conservation